WHAT IS BIG PICTURE

 HOW DOES BIG PICTURE WORK?

-- The Mentor, a lawyer, engineer, merchant, etc., guides each student’s internship.
+The Mentor, such as a contractor, engineer, merchant, etc., guides each student’s Learning Through Interest (LTI) experience.

 Each student at a Big Picture Learning school is part of a small learning community of 18 students called an advisory.